cg-uu/rt_viewer/README.md

 Before you start CMake or Visual Studio or do anything else, set the `RT_VIEWER_ROOT` variable as described above.

 1. Open the CMake GUI.
-2. Specify the search path to the model viewer root directory in the "Where is the source code:" text box (or select that directory from the GUI).
+2. Specify the search path to the scene viewer root directory in the "Where is the source code:" text box (or select that directory from the GUI).
 3. Create a subdirectory `RT_VIEWER_ROOT\build`, and specify the search path to this directory in the "Where to build the binaries:" text box.
 4. Press the "Configure" button and choose the compiler (Visual Studio XX 20XX Win64).
 5. Press the "Configure" button again (you need to do this twice).